-It’s very important to choose the right data structure and algorithm for various programming tasks.
+It’s very important to design or choose the proper data structure and algorithm for various programming tasks.
 Even when we are using high-level programming language such as Python, it’s still crucial in terms of time and space complexity.
-In this post, I’ll try to summary all built-in data structures and algorithms in Python as a recap and reference.
-There are so many details which could be covered in this post, please refer to Python’s official documents.
+In this post, I’ll try to summary the built-in data structures and algorithms in Python as a recap and reference.
+There are so many details which couldn’t be covered in this post, please refer to Python’s official documents.

-Most of the built-in data structures in Python are sequencial, which is also the most basic and important structure.
+Most of the built-in data structures in Python are sequencial, which is also the most basic and important structure while programming.
+Memory is sequential.

 The first logo of Python, designed by Guido's brother Just van Rossum